 Tough act to follow: Young maestro leads Israel Philharmonic

-TEL AVIV, Israel (AP) — When Zubin Mehta joined the Israel Philharmonic Orchestra in 1969, Lahav Shani wasn't even born yet.
-Now, at the age of 30, the Israeli wunderkind is poised to succeed his mentor at the helm of the acclaimed symphony.
+TEL AVIV, Israel (AP) — When Zubin Mehta joined the Israel Philharmonic Orchestra in 1969, it would be 20 years before Lahav Shani was even born.
+Now, at the age of 30, the Israeli wunderkind is poised to succeed his mentor at the helm of the acclaimed orchestra.

 Stepping into the shoes of a beloved living legend would seem to be no easy task.
 But Shani is embracing it, calling it an "honor" and promising to put his own distinctive touch and high expectations on an institution that is widely seen as a national treasure.